mongoq/netduke32/README.md

 * HRP textures - https://hrp.duke4.net/download.php - that is: Duke3D HRP v5.4 and XXX Pack v1.33 (optional)

 What works in this repo:

+* Compilation of source code with Linux and Windows
+* Potentially removing out-of-sync message when combining Linux and Windows systems
 * Python scripts for client / server connection
 * Map selection on startup
-* Compilation of source code with Linux and Windows
-* Potentially removing out-of-sync message when combining Linux and Windows systems

 TODO:

 * Describe usage more detailed
-* duke3d.grp as download - internet archive?
 * Maps as Download - where to host 226MB?
 * Windows MSYS2 compilation guide / .exe generation
 * Check out-of-sync error removal patch works with Linux <-> Windows